chalin/DEP-metadata-for-type-annotations/proposal.md

 - [RetentionPolicy][]: source, class or runtime.
 - Target [ElementType][]s.

 Dart has only one retention policy, namely runtime, and there is no target specification.
-Consideration of the latter might be useful, but is outside the scope of this proposal.
+Consideration of the latter might be useful.

+Going beyond support of metadata annotations for types, one might consider further extending support to any expression.
+But this is not considered here, as our current use cases are support of newly proposed type system enhancements.

 ## 7 Deliverables

-Our original intent was to describe specific changes to the Dart grammar as it is documented in the [DSS][], but unfortunately, the specified grammar does not match the language accepted by tools (e.g., see occurrences of `@X` and `/*@!*/` in the library example of [Section 4.2](#42-library-and-part-declarations)).
+Our original intent was to describe specific changes to the Dart grammar as it is documented in the [DSS][], but unfortunately, the [DSS][] grammar does not match the language accepted by tools (e.g., see occurrences of `@X` and `/*@!*/` in the library example of [Section 4.2](#42-library-and-part-declarations)).
 Once discrepancies are addressed we will produce an updated version of the language specification and its grammar rules.

 ## References